harmony-labs/meta/README.md

 }
 ```

-2. Run commands using the `meta-rs` tool:
+2. Run commands using the `meta` tool:

 ```
-meta-rs git status
+meta git status
 ```

 This will run `git status` in the root directory and all directories specified in the `.meta` file.